15 Acres Directly Adjacent to 4,400+ Protected Acres

 Where land behaves like a legacy asset

-The Somerset Hills functions as a legacy corridor in the New York metropolitan sphere: a network of estate neighborhoods where the defining advantages are structural, not cyclical.
+The Somerset Hills functions as a legacy corridor in the New York metropolitan sphere: estate neighborhoods where the defining advantages are structural, not cyclical.
 Large holdings were assembled, improved, and retained across generations.
 New supply is not meaningfully created.

-In corridors like this, the market’s “inventory” is often private, intermittent, and relationship-driven.
-Scarcity is reinforced by conservation, zoning constraints, and the simple fact that the best tracts are already spoken for.
+In corridors like this, inventory is often private, intermittent, and relationship-driven.
+Scarcity is reinforced by conservation and the simple fact that the best tracts are already spoken for.

 This parcel sits inside that reality.
-Its strategic value is not only in acreage, but in adjacency, elevation, and permanence.
-It is a buildable estate position where the view corridor and neighborhood standard are already established.
+Its value is not only acreage, but adjacency, elevation, and permanence at the view line.

-The site supports a properly scaled custom residence in the 5,000–8,500+ square foot range, positioned for light, privacy, and permanently protected views.
-The depth of acreage allows meaningful setbacks, approach, and outdoor architecture oriented to preserved land rather than neighboring structures.
+The site supports a properly scaled custom residence positioned for light, privacy, and a primary view corridor over permanently protected land.
+The depth of acreage allows meaningful setbacks, approach, and outdoor architecture oriented to preserved landscape rather than neighboring structures.

-Where permitted by local approvals, the land can also support a broader compound concept: a carriage house or auxiliary structure, studio or wellness pavilion, and terrace and pool placement calibrated to the view corridor.
+Where permitted by local approvals, the land can support a broader compound concept: auxiliary structures, studio or wellness pavilion, and terrace and pool placement calibrated to the view line.
 Equestrian-forward use remains consistent with the Somerset Hills’ heritage.

 Gallery preview